sagc-bioinformatics/mgikit/docs/pages/mgikit-multiqc.md

 The first three reports must be generated for each run.
 It is unlikely that the fourth and fifth reports will not be generated as usually there should be some undetermined reads in the run.
 It is highly likely that the sixth and seventh reports will not be generated.
 If they are generated, it is recommended to make sure that the input sample sheet does not have issues and that the allowed mismatches are less than the minimal Hamming distance between samples.

-## Example: Generat MultiQC report from mgikit reports
+## Example: Generate MultiQC report from mgikit reports

 In order to generate a [multiqc](https://multiqc.info/) report from mgikit reports, multiqc needs to be installed.